 President Roosevelt was part of the Republican Party's progressive wing, which held a more expansive view of federal power, and took the view that the power to tax could be used alongside the power to regulate interstate commerce in order to address the problems of monopoly power and unfair trade practices.
-The Roosevelt administration had some early successes on the antitrust enforcement front, bringing a number of antitrust suits which, among other things, led (eventually) to the breakup of the Standard Oil monopoly and the Northern Securities Company railroad monopoly.77 President Roosevelt was less successful on the tax front, and that work was left to his successor, Howard Taft, who won the presidential election of 1908 and took office in March of 1909.
+The Roosevelt administration had some early successes on the antitrust enforcement front, bringing a number of antitrust suits which, among other things, led (eventually) to the breakup of the Standard Oil monopoly.77 President Roosevelt was less successful on the tax front, and that work was left to his successor, Howard Taft, who won the presidential election of 1908 and took office in March of 1909.